sam20908/mpp/README.md

 ## Including the Project:
 - A target `matrixpp` will be created (or `matrixpp::matrixpp` if you prefer this form).
 This means you can simply `add_subdirectory` the project and link the target.
-- You can also just include the header into your project manually if that's your decision.
+- You can also just include the headers into your project manually if that's your decision.

-## Test Dependencies:
+## Test Suite Dependencies:
-- Python package `lit` (because the test infrastructure uses Lit testing infrastructure).
+- Python package `lit` for compile tests (has to be found in **PATH**).
 - `gtest` in `vcpkg` for unit tests.
 - `benchmark` in `vcpkg` for benchmarks.
 - `gcov` and `gcovr` for code coverage (has to be found in **PATH**).